Need to talk? Call 1800 882 436.

 Key facts

-• Regular exercise after you've had a baby will help you lose weight and strengthen and tone your muscles.
+• Regular exercise after you've had a baby will help you recover, strengthen your muscles and make you feel energised.

 • Exercise is also good for your mental wellbeing.